Sensedia/api-manager-java-client-sdk/docs/CallsApi.md

 <a name="retriveTotalCallsByDate1"></a>
 # **retriveTotalCallsByDate1**
-> Long retriveTotalCallsByDate1(date, sensediaAuth, apiId)
+> Long retriveTotalCallsByDate1(sensediaAuth, date, apiId)

 Retrive calls total by date